Experienced Maryland Attorneys Help When Your Workers' Compensation Claim is Denied

 Talk to our Maryland workers' compensation lawyers about your hearing or appeal

-If your workers’ compensation claim was denied, the process doesn’t have to be over.
-The attorneys at Plaxen & Adler, P.A. have more than 30 years of experience in dealing with Maryland workers’ compensation claims, and can help you navigate through the maze of paperwork and filing deadlines.
-To learn more, or to schedule a free consultation, please call 410-988-4449 or fill out our contact form.
+If your workers' compensation claim was denied, the process doesn’t have to be over.
+The attorneys at Plaxen Adler Muncy, P.A. have more than 35 years of experience in dealing with Maryland workers' compensation claims, and can help you navigate through the maze of paperwork and filing deadlines.
+To learn more, or to schedule a free consultation, please call 410-730-7737 or fill out our contact form.